abibou1/video-summarizer/README.md

 python main.py --mode loop
 ```

-If a new video is detected, the script downloads the audio, transcribes it via Whisper, prints log output, and saves the transcript under `transcripts/`.
+If a new video is detected, the script downloads the audio, transcribes it via Whisper, prints log output, and keeps the transcript in memory.
 The last processed video ID is stored in `last_video_id.json` to avoid duplicate work.
-When email delivery is configured, the pipeline also loads the persisted transcript, requests both a concise and comprehensive summary from OpenAI, and emails the pair immediately.
+When email delivery is configured, the pipeline immediately requests both a concise and comprehensive summary from OpenAI and emails the pair.

 ## Output

-The transcript text is returned from the transcriber and also saved as `<video-title>.txt` inside the transcripts directory, which can be shared or downloaded as needed.
-Adjust `TRANSCRIPTS_DIR` if you want to store the documents elsewhere.
-Summaries are generated on demand and emailed; no extra files are created.
+The transcript text is returned from the transcriber and used directly for summarization.
+Summaries are generated on demand and emailed; no transcript files are created.

 ## Testing